spotlightpa/poor-richard/content/news/2020-02-05-‘fail-first’-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers.md

 A major Pennsylvania-based insurance company supports the bill, known as the Fair Access to Cancer Treatment Act, and hopes it will help rein in drug prices.

-“\[W]e are concerned about the increasing cost of prescription drugs which has a direct impact on our members’ access to affordable care,” Ruth Stoolman, a spokesperson for Independence Blue Cross, said by email.
+“\[W]e are concerned about the increasing cost of prescription drugs which has a direct impact on our members’ access to affordable care,” Dr. Ginny Calega, vice president of medical affairs at Independence Blue Cross, said in a statement.
 “We believe this bill strikes an important balance between access, quality, and safety, including assurances that coverage follows clinical best practices.”

+\
 Rep. Pamela DeLissio (D., Philadelphia), a cancer survivor, voted “no” on the bill when it came before the House in 2019, because it does not cover the use of off-label drugs, medicines that have not been approved by the FDA for cancer treatment.

 “In confounding situations, an off-label drug would be used,” DeLissio said by phone.
 “When it is stage IV, there are no more stages after that.
 If there was a possibility of a drug working, I would want to use it.”